AFP logo at EBB Canberra

 The ACCCE brings together specialist expertise and skills in a central hub, supporting investigations into online child sexual exploitation and developing prevention strategies focused on creating a safer online environment.

-Members of the public who have information about people involved in child abuse are urged to contact the ACCCE at www.accce.gov.au/report.
+Members of the public who have information about people involved in child abuse are urged to contact the ACCCE.
 If you know abuse is happening right now or a child is at risk, call police immediately on 000.

-If you or someone you know is impacted by child sexual abuse and online exploitation, support services are available at www.accce.gov.au/support.
+If you or someone you know is impacted by child sexual abuse and online exploitation, support services are available.

 Research conducted by the ACCCE in 2020 revealed only about half of parents talked to their children about online safety.
-Advice and support for parents and carers about how they can help protect children online can be found at www.thinkuknow.org.au, an AFP-led education program designed to prevent online child sexual exploitation.
+Advice and support for parents and carers about how they can help protect children online can be found on the ThinkUKnow website, an AFP-led education program designed to prevent online child sexual exploitation.

-For more information on the role of the ACCCE, what is online child sexual exploitation and how to report it visit www.accce.gov.au.
+For more information on the role of the ACCCE, what is online child sexual exploitation and how to report it visit the ACCCE website.

 Use of term 'CHILD ABUSE' MATERIAL not ‘CHILD PORNOGRAPHY’